|879 page views|

 Pins were installed by Ken Trout late summer of '08.

-Direct finish to Good Evans.
+This is the direct finish to Good Evans.

 Small rack from #0.3 to #1.
-2 pins + some mid to hand sized gear for a bomber belay.
+2 pins + some mid to hand-sized gear for a bomber belay.

 |Comments on Phil-a-Guster

 According to Ken, he did not know of anyone trying the line prior to him placing the pins.
 We did this as a mini-adventurous way to finish our day not knowing that it "hadn't" been done.